locationtech/geotrellis/scripts/emr/README.md

 **Note:** long startup times (10 minutes or more) probably indicates that you have chosen a spot price that is too low.

-**Note:** Due to the lack of sophistication in Terraform, you will also be prompted to set the value of `TF_VAR_s3_notebook_bucket` and `TF_VAR_s3_notebook_prefix`.
-These variables are only used by Jupyter-enabled clusters and can be set arbitrarily for Zeppelin-only clusters.

 This basic cluster will have a running Zeppelin interface that can be accessed by first creating an SSH tunnel with the command